Resistencia (horse)

-Resistencia (レシステンシア, foaled 15 March 2017) is a Japanese Thoroughbred racehorse.
+Resistencia (レシステンシア, foaled 15 March 2017) is a retired Japanese Thoroughbred racehorse and broodmare.
 She was the leading juvenile filly in Japan in 2019 when she was unbeaten in three starts including the Fantasy Stakes and the Hanshin Juvenile Fillies.
 In 2020 she ran second in both the Oka Sho and the NHK Mile Cup.

 Background

 Resistencia is a bay filly with a white blaze bred in Japan by Northern Farm.
 During her racing career she was trained by Takeshi Matsushita and raced in the green, white and red colours of the Northern Farm affiliate U Carrot Farm.

 She was from the ninth crop of foals sired by Daiwa Major, an outstanding miler whose wins included the Tenno Sho, Mile Championship and Yasuda Kinen.
 As a breeding stallion he has also sired Major Emblem, Curren Black Hill (NHK Mile Cup), Reine Minoru (Oka Sho) and Admire Mars.
 Resistencia's dam Malacostumbrada was a successful racehorse in her native Argentina, winning the Group 1 Gran Premio Gilberto Lerena in 2014.
 She came from a female-line family which had produced numerous major winners in South America as well as Hawk Wing, La Lorgnette, Bayakoa and Kitasan Black.